polytwisters/polytwisters/README.md

 This repository is a project to clean up and port the original POV-Ray code (unpublished) to a modern toolchain using Blender's Python scripting capabilities.
 Computing the polytwisters as meshes enables professional-quality animations, as well as digital fabrication for realizing physical cross sections.

+## Current status

-**This software is in an early stage of development.** You will probably have to make some minor changes to get it working on your machine.
+This software is in an early stage.
+You may have to make some minor changes to get it working on your machine.

+I'm actively working on polytwisters as of March 2025, but I'm focused on the technical writing and mathematical research side of this project, and in parallel a real-time renderer in the browser with a GLSL raytracer.
+After that work is complete, I will go back and rewrite this project as well, as I have found a much smarter strategy for generating the meshes.

 ## Basic usage